-The “Keep the Dream” refinance program will be available to homeowners who are earning up to $58,120 in lower-income areas of New York, up to $94,000 in New York City and as high as $158,560 in wealthy areas.
+The “Keep the Dream” refinance program will be available to homeowners who are earning up to $58,120 in lower-income areas of New York, up to $94,000 in New York City, and as much as $158,560 in very wealthy areas.

-The income restrictions are based on a certain percentage above the median income levels, and even homeowners less than 60 days late will be eligible if they fall below the income limit.
+The income restrictions are based on a certain percentage above the median income levels, and even homeowners less than 60 days late on the mortgage will be eligible if they fall below the income limit.

 The “Keep the Dream” program will launch on September 4th, and is expected to serve and save 500 to 700 homeowners.